 Sexual Compatibility: The Importance to Your Satisfaction

-Perceived sexual compatibility or compatibility of turn ons and turn offs?
+Perceived sexual compatibility vs. compatibility of turn-ons and turn-offs.

 Although compatibility isn't necessarily a synonym to similarity, they are certainly in the same family.

 Perceived sexual compatibility is defined as the extent to which a couple perceives they share sexual beliefs, preferences, desires, and needs with their partner.
 Another form of sexual compatibility is the extent to which similarities exist between actual turn-ons and turn-offs for each partner emotionally, cognitively, and behaviorally.

 Perceiving sexual compatibility with a partner has been shown to be related to sexual satisfaction, such that the more sexually compatible you are, the more sexually satisfied you are.
 And researchers have consistently found that sexual satisfaction is also significantly positively related to relationship satisfaction; when one increases (or decreases), the other tends to follow.

 Considering the extent to which sexual compatibility contributes to satisfaction in our relationships, it is somewhat surprising there isn't more research on the topic.

 The majority of the research in this area has examined perceived sexual compatibility and it has been found to be related to sexual satisfaction as I mentioned above, but also communication, sexual desire, and sexual functioning, among others.